observatorycontrolsystem/observatorycontrolsystem.github.io/integration/scheduler.md

 If:
 1. The end time of the window is between the start and end time of the observation,
-2. The observation's end time is greater than the cutoff time
+2. The observation's end time is greater than the cutoff time,
-3. The observation is in PENDING or IN_PROGRESS state
+3. The observation is in PENDING or IN_PROGRESS state,

 Then:
 1. Set the cutoff time to the observation end time.